 Here is how actuaries can make their IFoA membership work for them in these situations:

 Please ensure that you keep your contact details up to date during your absence so that you do not miss any important communications from us.

 Reduced subscription fees

 If your income during the subscription year falls below the threshold for your membership status, you can apply for reduced rate IFoA membership subscription.

 Reduced CPD requirements

-If you have been, or anticipate being out of work for a period of time, you may be eligible for an exemption to the full requirement of CPD.
-The exemption will be dependent on your CPD category and the length of your absence.
-Find out more about CPD exemptions.
+If you have been, or anticipate being out of work for a period of time, you may be eligible to apply for Non-Practising status and be exempted from the requirements of the CPD Scheme.
+More information on Non-Practising status can be found here.

 Retaining your Practising Certificate